-(a) based on the legislative acts referred to in Article 1(2), to contribute to the establishment of high-quality common regulatory and supervisory standards and practices, in particular by developing draft regulatory and implementing technical standards, guidelines, recommendations, and other measures, including opinions in accordance with Article 16a; (10 Balz, Berès > )
+(a) based on the legislative acts referred to in Article 1(2), to contribute to the establishment of high-quality common regulatory and supervisory standards and practices, in particular by developing draft regulatory and implementing technical standards, guidelines, recommendations, and other measures, including opinions in accordance with Article 16a; (10 Balz, Berès > applies to Art.
+1, 2 & 3)

-(aa) to develop and maintain an up-to-date Union supervisory handbook on the supervision of financial institutions in the Union which sets out supervisory best practices and high quality methodologies and processes and takes into account, inter alia, changing business practices and business models and the size of financial institutions and markets; (11 Balz, Berès, 369 Berès et al, 370 Swinburne, 874 Berès > )
+(aa) to develop and maintain an up-to-date Union supervisory handbook on the supervision of financial institutions in the Union which sets out supervisory best practices and high quality methodologies and processes and takes into account, inter alia, changing business practices and business models and the size of financial institutions and markets; (11 Balz, Berès, 369 Berès et al, 370 Swinburne, 874 Berès > applies to Art.
+1, 2 & 3)

-(ab) to develop and maintain an up-to-date Union resolution handbook on the resolution of financial institutions in the Union which sets out best practices and high quality methodologies and processes for resolution and takes into account, inter alia, changing business practices and business models and the size of financial institutions and markets; (12 Balz, Berès, 373 Berès et al > )
+(ab) to develop and maintain an up-to-date Union resolution handbook on the resolution of financial institutions in the Union which sets out best practices and high quality methodologies and processes for resolution and takes into account, inter alia, changing business practices and business models and the size of financial institutions and markets; (12 Balz, Berès, 373 Berès et al > applies to Art.
+1, 2 & 3)

-(b) to contribute to the consistent application of legally binding Union acts, in particular by contributing to a common supervisory culture, ensuring consistent, efficient and effective application of the acts referred to in Article 1(2), preventing regulatory arbitrage, fostering and monitoring supervisory independence, (376 Giegold > ) mediating and settling disagreements between competent authorities, ensuring effective and consistent supervision of financial institutions, ensuring a coherent functioning of colleges of supervisors and taking actions, inter alia, in emergency situations;
+(b) to contribute to the consistent application of legally binding Union acts, in particular by contributing to a common supervisory culture, ensuring consistent, efficient and effective application of the acts referred to in Article 1(2), preventing regulatory arbitrage, fostering and monitoring supervisory independence, (376 Giegold > applies to Art.
+1, 2 & 3) mediating and settling disagreements between competent authorities, ensuring effective and consistent supervision of financial institutions, ensuring a coherent functioning of colleges of supervisors and taking actions, inter alia, in emergency situations;

 (c) to facilitate the delegation of tasks and responsibilities among competent authorities;